Christian Arrogance, Self-Righteousness

 This attitude of Arrogance of many modern Christians spills over into another related Sinful behavior, Self-Righteousness.
 The Bible has a lot to say about that, too, including Deut.
 9:4; Job 9:20; 35:2; Proverbs 12:15; 16:12; 20:6; 21:2; 30:12; Jer 2:35; 2 Cor 10:12: Rev 3:17.

 It seems to be a tremendous incentive for such people to then "talk down" to anyone else who does not possess that perfection of absolutely total knowledge and understanding!
 I have seen many Christians talk in amazingly disgusting ways, often to other Christians (always from some other Church, which apparently Teaches badly!).
 Dozens of Christians have even "talked down" like that to me, knowing that I am a Christian Pastor!
+It is almost as though they wished they could spit in my face but are limited to words in e-mails!
 It is not that I deserve any special treatment, because I don't.
 But when some Christian starts lecturing me on a laundry list of many errors and flaws they attribute to me, (generally in a remarkably short period of knowing me!) the main thing I see is that they clearly completely missed an important part of what Christianity is supposed to be!
 Jesus was Humble.
 He was Compassionate.
 He was Considerate.
 He was Tolerant.
 He tried to Teach us such behaviors.
 He never went around saying "I am smart and you are not!"
-When a Christian starts to decide that he has the right to "lecture" anyone, he/she really better have really solid ground for anything they might say.
+When a Christian starts to decide that he/she has the right to "lecture" anyone, he/she really better have really solid ground for anything they might say.
 Specifically, the equivalent to a Degree in Theology, at least regarding the subject they choose to lecture about!

 Such people seem to forget that they are intrinsically flawed, and imperfect.
 That is a basic assumption of our Christianity, that we are all affected by Original Sin and incapable of being anywhere close to "perfect".
-As soon as they start lecturing others, especially other Christians who attend other Churches, regarding their flaws, they are forgetting that casting stones is not advisable as they also live in glass houses!
+As soon as they start lecturing others, especially other Christians who attend other Churches, regarding their flaws (and their own perfection), they are forgetting that casting stones is not advisable as they also live in glass houses!

-But the reality is that many Christians whose knowledge and understanding of Christianity virtually entirely came from some single Minister in their own Church, (and their own individual attempts at understanding the Bible, based on Sermons by that Minister) now commonly feel free, and even expected and encouraged, to lecture nearly everyone else!
+But the reality is that many Christians whose knowledge and understanding of Christianity virtually entirely came from some single Minister in their own Church, (and their own individual attempts at understanding the Bible, based on Sermons by that Minister) now commonly feel free, and even expected and encouraged, to lecture (and often also insult) nearly everyone else!
 They see themselves as perfect experts!

 The saddest part of this is that such people have absolutely no chance of seeing the point of these comments or ever improving that behavior!
 Their belief in their own perfection of Faith is so great that even comments like these are seen as "ignorant people trying to criticize their perfection".
 They seem to have forgotten that we are all sin-prone and unavoidably flawed.
 Yet, their own sense of self-perfection initiates a self-pride (also non-Christian) that they see as beyond any reproach.
 Only a single person could ever rightfully criticize them, their own Minister, but that is the same person who TAUGHT them those bad behaviors!

 In fact, if anyone should even bring up any tiny criticism regarding any possibility of their non-perfection (such as a Minister from a different Church, such as me), their response seems to be virtually universal.
-The response is to entirely ignore the comments, and smile broadly (in their Pride), and then tell me that Satan is leading me, because no Christian would ever criticize them!
+The response is to entirely ignore the comments, and smile broadly (in their Pride), and then go into a personal attack on me, often telling me that Satan is leading me, because no Christian would ever criticize them!

 Wow!
 My understanding is that even people like Saint Augustine and Saint Thomas Aquinas and all the other famous Christian Fathers, still felt an uncertainty regarding their Salvation.
 That has always been my understanding, that you did your best at becoming the best Christian you can during your life, and then Jesus would evaluate how well you did!
 Yes, it is tempting to think that a Billy Graham or a Mother Teresa probably had a real good chance of getting into Heaven!
 But when a Christian simply says that she is GUARANTEED in, I tend to suspect that there is something wrong!

 By the way, I am NOT claiming that I have any brilliance or advantage here!
 Not at all.
 I am merely a simple Pastor, whose function it is to be a Tool of the Holy Spirit.
-My understanding is that I am supposed to attempt to spread seeds when I think that there might be a need.
+In addition to my education in becoming a Pastor, the 16 years I have spent in assembling the BELIEVE web-site has provided me with a LOT of information to read!
+My understanding is that in my function as Pastor, I am supposed to attempt to spread seeds when I think that there might be a need.
 It does NOT mean I am always right, regarding when, how or even if!
 I believe that He expects me to just do the best I am capable of!

 The existence of this new web-essay has caused a significant amount of e-mail.
 Many people indicate that they totally agree, and give me attaboys.
 But several dozen e-mails have already come in from people who are specifically the people I was referring to above!
 Their e-mails have provided me with an insight that I had never even imagined before!
 They generally say, yeah, yeah, about the arrogance stuff, but DON'T MESS with my beliefs or my absolute Salvation!
 They then, in several ways, make clear that they believe NOTHING could ever damage or cancel their Salvation.
 The most impressive way they show that is that some of them use the foulest four letter words that they may know how to spell, in telling a Christian Pastor "where he can put it" (well, that one is a three letter word!) or about every other possible way they could think of to try to insult or degrade me!
 (As it happens, THEIR opinion really does not matter to me, only the Lord's Opinion of me!)
-After I receive such vicious and foul-languaged e-mails from "Christians who have absolute guaranteed entry into Heaven and guaranteed Salvation", I tend to wonder what part of the Bible did they find those words and those attitudes!
+After I receive such vicious and foul-languaged e-mails from "Christians who have absolute guaranteed entry into Heaven and guaranteed Salvation", I tend to wonder in what part of the Bible did they find those words and those attitudes!
 But, from THEIR perspective, since they think that their ticket is absolute into Heaven, there really are NO RULES for how they need to think or talk or act!
 I find that an astounding position for anyone who claims to be a Christian to have!
 No rules whatever!
 If they decided to kill a few neighbors, not a problem, I guess, because they still think they have their Guarantee!
+They could simply attend Church the next Sunday and apologize to the Lord, and everything would again be PERFECT!

 Therefore, it seems necessary that I add some Teaching here!
 YES, Jesus said "I am the Way" being the ONLY way that Christians can get to Heaven.
 In the past couple hundred years, it has become popular to say that being Saved is immediately and irrevocably available to anyone if they are willing to say a single statement, resembling: "Hey, Jesus, I am willing to allow you to be my Savior."